 2- Buying a 12V Air Conditioner

 We’d personally go for the Nomadic Cooling Co.
-3000 model with 75A compressor because it’s easy to install (it fits a 14 x 14 fan cutout) and it’s easy to wire.
-(The 100A compressor option or the 4000 model is more powerful, but power consumption is too high for off-the-grid usage):
+2000 model because it’s easy to install (it fits a standard 14 x 14 Maxxfan fan cutout) and it’s easy to wire.
+(The Nomadic 3000 model is more powerful, but power consumption is quite high for off-the-grid usage):

 3- Electrical System